balena-io-experimental/balena-sound/docs/06-support.md

 Using multi-room has proven to make this issue a lot more frequent and noticeable; most likely due to the increased resource usage that it requires.

-- If you are *not* using multi-room (you only have one device on your balenaSound fleet) you can disable it to aleviate the problem.
+- If you are *not* using multi-room (you only have one device on your balenaSound fleet) you can disable it to alleviate the problem.
 Check our [docs](../docs/customization/#general) to find out how.
 - If you are using multi-room consider changing the `master server` from which you stream to other devices to a Raspberry Pi 4.
 Raspberry Pi 3's can exhibit audio stuttering when working as `master server` but they work fine if you use them as `clients`.

 ##### Change Power Supply Unit (PSU)

 Bad quality power supply units are more likely to trigger this problem.
 Investing in a good power supply unit is always a good idea!
 We recommend using the [original Raspberry Pi power supply](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply/) and if not possible at least one that conforms to the power requirements described in [here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).

-Thank you [@MatthewCroughan](https://github.com/MatthewCroughan) for the torough [investigation and testing](https://github.com/balenalabs/balena-sound/issues/62#issuecomment-605265537)!
+Thank you [@MatthewCroughan](https://github.com/MatthewCroughan) for the thorough [investigation and testing](https://github.com/balenalabs/balena-sound/issues/62#issuecomment-605265537)!

 ##### Rolling back to balenaOS 2.38 / Reduce Bluetooth UART baud rate

-Raspberry Pi 3's before rev 1.3 have no HW flow control on the UART that controlls the Bluetooth modem.
+Raspberry Pi 3's before rev 1.3 have no HW flow control on the UART that controls the Bluetooth modem.
 This causes occasional data loss which result in the audio stuttering problem described above.
 Reducing the UART baud rate to `460800` lessens the problem significantly when compared to the default value of `921600`.

 This however requires advanced knowledge and usage of balenaOS.
-So the advised change is to roll back to balenaOS version 2.38.0+rev1 which uses a default baud rate of `921600` but has other firmware conifiguration that avoids this problem.
+So the advised change is to roll back to balenaOS version 2.38.0+rev1 which uses a default baud rate of `921600` but has other firmware configuration that avoids this problem.
 In order to roll back your balenaOS version you will need to re-flash your SD card and re-provision your device.

 We are currently working on bringing back the configuration present in balenaOS 2.38 to the latest version so that the roll back is not necessary; you can keep track of it [here](https://github.com/balena-os/balena-raspberrypi/issues/476).